mlubinsky/mlubinsky.github.com/grafana/README.md

 select metric, DUT, v  from daily_kpi where dt='2023-01-01' order by metric Let make: X-axis: metric legend - DUT

-Apply transformation: "Grouping to matrix" to make the bar chart where X-axis is not the date
+Transform: "Grouping to matrix" to make the bar chart where X-axis is not the date
 ****************************************
  Column: dut
  Row: metric <-- will be X-axis
  Cell value : V

+select 'm' as metric, 'A' as dut, 10 as value union ALL select 'm' as metric, 'B' as dut, 20 as value union ALL select 'm' as metric, 'C' as dut, 30 as value
 ```

 If data is present in following table format (dt, dut, metric1 int, metric2 int, metric3 int)